Austin Matthews is the clear Hart favorite

 As we enter the final month of the NHL season, there is little intrigue one can expect.
 In the East, all eight playoff teams have locked their places with only intrigue remaining.
-In the West, intrigue has centered on whether Vegas Golden Knights For the first time in franchise history, they will be able to avoid missing out on the playoffs.
+In the West, intrigue has centered on whether the Vegas Golden Knights will be able to avoid missing the playoffs for the first time in franchise history.

 If we look at the awards at the end of the season, a lot of favorites have also been revealed.
 Some intrigue remains, but if you believe the betting odds, the top contenders are starting to distance themselves from their competition. who does Betting Market Will Take The Think Home Award At the end of the season?